OleMissCSCI554/Band-Base/README.md

 * PHP mail function may be used to send an activation email.
 * msgToUser.php may be the webpage you go after a user register an account.
 * An email activation field may be added to the musician table
-* Public mysql_connection.php is needed.
+* Public mysql_connection.php is ready to use.
+* Some sample code is available here: http://www.developphp.com/view.php?tid=132
 * And more

 ### Contributors

-* register.php Lee, Giwoo
-* msgToUser.php Lee, Giwoo
-* createBio.php Lee, Giwoo
+* Lee, Giwoo
-* my_sql_connect.php Carlisle, Joseph
-* header.php Alabi, Adebanke
-* footer.php Alabi, Adebanke

 ## Login and logout system-header and footer

 ### Scheme

-* A user can log in to his account by offering his email address and password.
+* A user can log in to his account by providing a correct email address and password pair.
 When a user clicks a login link in headers, he will be redirected to the login page (Slide 1).
 * A user can log out his account by clicking the embedded link in the footer.
 The user might be redirect to the homepage.

 ### Slides and PHP files